JeffGe911/Data-analysis-for-Formula-1-Race-Performance-/README.md

 Results get saved to the `results/` folder and `f1_analysis.db` database.

 ### Notes
-- No API keys needed (OpenF1 API is public)
+- OpenF1 API is public
 - Data files are not in the repo - download them yourself
 - If you get errors about missing files, check that all CSVs are in `data/` folder